MiddletonCommunityVoice/services-list/content/children-s-services/thrive.md

 ### Information
 Also open some Saturdays and evenings
 People upto 19.
-Appointments for Middleton, Heywood and Rochdale Appoinments in Middleton & Heywood
+Appointments in Middleton, Heywood and Rochdale

 ### Opening Times
 * Mon - Fri.
 9 to 5